AusHuynh/Data-Science-Salaries-EDA/README.md

 ## Project Description

-The object of this project is to explore data science salaries base on experience level and employment type.
-This project provide data visualization mainly foucing on the creation of pie chart, bar, and box plots.
-Python libraries utilized include numpy, pandas, seaborn, plotyly.express, and plotyly.graph object.
+The object of this project is to explore data science salaries based on experience level and employment type.
+This project provides data visualization mainly focusing on the creation of pie chart, bar, and box plots.

+### Python Libraries Utilized
+1. Pandas
+2. Seaborn
+3. plotyly.express
+4. plotyly.graph_objects